 - Open the pita bread and cut each half into 6 pieces (triangles or whatever shape you want).

 - Scatter them on a baking sheet and drizzle with olive oil.
-Sprinkle with sea salt, black pepper and smoked paprika to taste.
+Sprinkle with salt and black pepper to taste.

 For the hummus:

-- In the bowl of the food processor add avocados (peeled, cored, cut into chunks), the lemon juice, tahini, olive oil, salt, and pepper to taste and process several minutes until very smooth.
+- In the bowl of the food processor mix chickpeas, avocados (peeled, cored, scooped and cut into chunks), the lemon juice, tahini, olive oil, some salt and pepper and process several minutes until very smooth.

 - Serve with pita chips.